-On September 28, 2017, CPS Energy entered into a 50-year Utilities Privatization Contract ("Contract") with the Defense Logistics Agency ("DLA") to own, operate and maintain the natural gas and the electric distribution systems at the JBSA sites.
+On September 28, 2017, CPS Energy entered a 50-year Utilities Privatization Contract ("Contract") with the Defense Logistics Agency ("DLA") to own, operate and maintain the natural gas and the electric distribution systems at the JBSA sites.
 On July 1, 2019, CPS Energy and the DLA executed the Bill of Sale for the systems covered by the Contract, valued at \$87.1 million and, in doing so, the Air Force transferred ownership of these systems to CPS Energy.
 The DLA provided immediate cost recovery for the transfer of assets, which began in Fiscal Year 2020 and as a result, there are no cash outlays for this transaction.
 The advanced recovery payment will be amortized to revenue over 50 years, the life of the JBSA Contract, on a straight-line basis.
 Additionally, the DLA will reimburse CPS Energy for the costs to operate, maintain and upgrade these systems throughout the contract term.
 These payments will be adjusted annually based on changes to the Consumer Price Index.
-As of July 1, 2019, the overall net-present value of the fifty-year JBSA Contract was \$289 million.
+As of July 1, 2021, the overall net-present value of the fifty-year JBSA Contract was \$299 million.

 In addition, the Alamo Area Council of Governments will manage a \$5 million grant from Governor Greg Abbott's office to enhance energy resiliency at JBSA, in partnership with CPS Energy.
-To support the grant, CPS Energy is supplying matching funds and an in-kind contribution and will be executing the projects to specifically harden 11 CPS Energy substations supporting JBSA from external threats as well as convert an overhead system to underground in clear zones surrounding JBSA Randolph.
+To support the grant, CPS Energy is supplying matching funds and an in-kind contribution and will be executing the projects to specifically harden 10 CPS Energy substations supporting JBSA from external threats as well as converting a section of overhead system to underground in a clear zone of JBSA Randolph.

-On August 31, 2020, the Board approved a Resolution of support for a partnership with the San Antonio Water System ("SAWS") and Itron to expand the intelligence of the SAWS water distribution system to promote cost management and improve information and services to customers.
+On August 31, 2020, the Board approved a Resolution of support for a partnership with the San Antonio Water System ("SAWS") and Itron to expand the intelligence of the SAWS' water distribution system to promote cost management and improve information and services to customers.
+For this pilot, 2,500 meters were installed utilizing CPS Energy's technology from the smart grid initiative.
+City-wide rollout is expected in 2022.